zacharysandberg/JavaScriptForNewProgrammersCourse/Week1/README.md

 - Code Morsels is not accredited
 - 5-10 Hours of homework
 - Learning hurts or at least uncofortable
-- Pop quiz at the beginning of each class
 - What you will learn
 - Why Javascript
 - What else will I need after completing the course